 *Monica Villamizar, Freelance correspondent

-This is the fourth annual event of The Salim El-Lozi Lecture Series.
+This was the fourth annual event of The Salim El-Lozi Lecture Series.
 The lecture series is an annual event with a mission of discussing issues related to press freedom.

 Previous Lecture Events

 MuckRaking in an era of liars, trolls and swamp things

 Georgetown University's undergraduate journalism program hosted a panel discussion focusing on issues of press freedom in the Trump era on Wednesday, March 22, 2017.
 The event, entitled “Muckraking in an Era of Liars, Trolls and Swamp Things," looked at the unique challenges today's Washington presents to journalistic objectivity and how to cover a presidency that paints the media as an enemy.
 The event’s mission is to discuss issues related to press freedom.

 The panel featured:

 *John Kirby (Moderator), Former spokesperson for the U.S. State Department

 *Yamiche Alcindor, National reporter for the New York Times